 The V2 of the C6IEM, release a few months later, was a direct response to the comments on the lack of treble presence and slightly closed in staging, producing an altogether more balanced and spacious upgrade on the original triple driver model.

 Oh, and in case you are wondering about the name Austru, it is derived from the Latin term auster or austrum meaning south wind.

-The word austru is been retained in the present day Romanian day to day conversations to denote a particular hot southwesterly wind which blows over western Romania, usually in the summer time.
+The word austru is been retained in the present-day Romanian day-to-day conversations to denote a particular hot southwesterly wind that blows over western Romania, usually in the summertime.